-Bachelor of Health Science, Masters of Nursing (Hons) (Mental Health), PGDip Couns Theory (Distinction), Full Member NZAC (NZ Counselling Association), and RN (Registered Nursing Council NZ).
+Bachelor of Health Science, Masters of Nursing (Hons) (Mental Health), PGDip Couns Theory (Distinction), Full Member NZAC (NZ Counselling Association), and RN (Registered Nursing Council NZ), Registered ACC Sensitive Claims Provider.

-Kristal has around 18 years experience in working with people across a variety of services.
-These include crisis and acute care, community, maternal mental health, psycho-geriatric, corrections, school (youth), primary health and forensics, corrections, domestic violence and a range of educational providers.
+Kristal has around 19 years experience in working with people across a variety of services.
+These include crisis and acute care, community, maternal mental health, psycho-geriatric, corrections, school (youth), primary health and forensics, domestic violence and a range of educational and workforce development providers.

 Services I offer